Raphael-Boichot/Play-with-the-Game-Boy-Camera-Mitsubishi-M64282FP-sensor/README.md

 # Typical register setting used by the Game Boy Camera
 ![setting](https://github.com/Raphael-Boichot/Play-with-the-Game-Boy-Camera-Mitsubishi-M64282FP-sensor/blob/main/Additionnal%20informations/setting.png)

-Setting the registers to get a correct image is a trial-and-error work as the user manual of the sensor is all but obvious to understand.
-Some good settings returns only chunks of good images with lots of artifacts for no reason.
-Some obvious settings return unexpected results.
-You have to try how to find good results for your lighting conditions by yourself.
+Setting the registers to get a correct image is a trial-and-error process, as the user manual of the sensor is all but obvious.
+Some apparently good settings returns only chunks of images with lots of artifacts for no reason.
+You have to search a bit to find good results.
+Playing first with exposure time only is recommended.